ros-ukraine/leobot/README.md

 ## Starting the web server

-Once you install all dependencies, you can start the web server with such command
+Once you install all project dependencies, you can start the web server with such command
 ```bash
 roslaunch leobot_launch web_server.launch
 ```